 To place in a division players will have to play a minimum number of matches over a minimum number of days.
 Players need to complete 3 Arena matches in a day in order to receive a Daily Ranking.
 The player is assigned to a division after receiving 3 daily rankings.

 The players daily ranking will be based on the three best matches they played during that day.
 And the seasonal ranking will be based on the players three best daily rankings throughout the month.
-Therefore, once your divisional assignment is complete, you can only climb in the rankings.
-Once your divisional assignment is made no amount of bad play can lower your ranking, but a day or two of great play can increase your ranking.
+Therefore, once the divisional assignment is complete, the player can only climb in the rankings.
+Once the divisional assignment is made no amount of bad play can lower ranking, but a day or two of great play can increase it.

 The players ranking for each match will be based on how well they play as a member of a team.
 No longer will assists and K/D ratios be discounted in favor of pure kills.
 A player with 0 kills, 5 assists and 5 deaths will receive a higher ranking than the player who got 20 kills, no assists, and 20 deaths.
-Being on a winning team still matters, but now if you are the only player on the losing team that went positive, you’ll be rewarded and may even get a higher rating than some under performing members of the winning team.
+Being on a winning team still matters, but now if the player is the only one on the losing team that went positive, they’ll be rewarded and may even get a higher rating than some under performing members of the winning team.

 Forge has seen significant changes from the forge mode in Halo 3.
 The mode remains purely an object editor without terrain editing.
 However, the built-in structures allow one to create much more complicated levels than Halo 3's Sandbox or Foundry.
 The most important new feature is the ability to change an objects physical property from normal (object is affected by gravity like Halo 3), fixed (object is not affected by gravity), and phased (object now has no collision detection and can be pushed through walls and other objects).
 Each piece has further useful settings such as increasing the effective radius and shape of a teleporter or changing the color of the object to match team specifications.
 Several of maps that come on disc are direct remakes of older Halo maps, and each shows the variety of maps that can be produced in the new Forge.